allthatjava/azure-function-example-in-java/README.md

 ![img/azure_function_running_on_broswer.png](img/azure_function_running_on_broswer.png)

 #### See the log on Azure Portal
-You can see the log in the Resource Group - Logs tab.
+You can see the log in the Monitor - Logs tab and select cope as your resource group.
 It seems like it has 4-5 min delay to show the log...
 ![img/azure_functions_log.png](img/azure_functions_log.png)